I Live on the East Coast, so Yes, I Have a Coat Collection—These Are the Chicest Styles in My Closet

 Casual Coat

-live in this DÔEN coat that they come out with each season, it’s easy to throw and extremely thick for the weather.
-Think elevated parka, or quilted coat to match the season once it gets too cold for your lighter jacket.
+live in this Dôen coat since it’s easy to throw on and extremely thick for the weather.
+Think elevated parka, or quilted coat to match the season, once it gets too cold for your lighter jacket.

 Tailored Coat

-This style's been in my closet since pre-baby and I never get sick of it.
-The tailored look ties everything together whether it's over a blazer, sweater or gym clothes on the weekend.
-Dress up, or down.
+This style has been in my closet since before I had a baby, and I never get sick of it.
+The tailored look ties everything together—whether it's over a blazer, sweater, or gym clothes on the weekend.
+Dress it up or down.

 Shearling Coat

 A must-have that never goes out of style and is most definitely warm.
-The hunt is worth it on this one: find a shearling style that works for your body type (short, or long) and color which most matches with your wardrobe and just go for it.
-My biggest complaint about shearling is some are easier to move around in then others, especially when commuting, so shop around and ensure arm mobility schlepping all your items along.
+The hunt is worth it on this one: Find a shearling style that works for your body type (short or long) and color that most matches with your wardrobe, and just go for it.
+My biggest complaint about shearling is that some are easier to move around in than others, especially when commuting, so shop around and ensure arm mobility when schlepping all your items along.

 Tessa Faye O’Connell is a contributor known for her work at various fashion houses specializing in media and public relations, currently working at Coach as their Global PR Director.
 She's a mom of two, working to expand her influence in the fashion space through styling while also just making it out the door on time.